 Cast Iron and Heat Retention

 For some reason, they used a glass lid.
-While most people like that you can look in, once it starts steaming, it becomes kinda useless.
+While most people like that you can look in, once it starts steaming, it becomes useless.
 Not only that, the fragile nature of glass makes it bad choice.
 If you manage to hit it wrong or subject it to thermal shock, it can shatter.
 A heavy cast iron lid would have been a better choice.
 It traps in heat better and keeps steam from escaping.
 A glass lid is pretty poor choice in my opinion.

 Staub Perfect Pan Enamel and Durability

 The colors of Staub cookware is what makes it so great.
 It is perfect for showing your guest and serving.
 The durability of their enamel is also one of the best in the industry.
-While its not impervious to chipping, it is still a lot better than the Chinese manufacturer.
+While its not impervious to chipping, it is still a lot better than the Chinese made one.
 The colors are also deep and vibrant.

 Staub Perfect Pan Thoughts